X1las/AsSynergy/notes/notes.md

 #### 7.9.1 Unordered Backend

 - Takes the instructions as they get decoded into uOPS and determines their dependencies on other executions
-  - uOPS are dependant when they need another uOPS' output to continue
+  - uOPS are dependent when they need another uOPS' output to continue
   - Is tracked by a process called "Register Renaming"

 ## 8. GPU Architecture

-### 8.1 Embarassingly Parallel Operations
+### 8.1 Embarrassingly Parallel Operations

-- Parallel operations are operations that are so easily split into multiple tasks it is almost embarassing
+- Parallel operations are operations that are so easily split into multiple tasks it is almost embarrassing